mvysny/failover-vaadin/README.md

 # FailOver Vaadin Add-On

-A proof-of-concept of a browser-side fail-over.
+A Vaadin Add-on which automatically performs browser-side fail-over.
 If the connection to the primary server is lost, the browser will automatically redirect itself to a fallback/spare server of your choosing.

+To demonstrate, check out this [FailOver Vaadin Add-On Video](https://www.youtube.com/watch?v=hWkMIDWM-E8) on Youtube.
+The video shows launching of four independent Jetty instances in Docker on four different ports, 8080-8083.

 Advantages:

-* No single point of failure
+* No single point of failure.
+Well, the browser is the single-point-of-failure, but that's user's responsibility ;)
 * Incredibly easy setup - just add Maven dependency on this add-on and recompile your widgetset.
 * No server-side clustering needed
 * Servers are totally independent one from another, and may even use a mixture of server kinds,